augustark/Restaurant-Template/README.md

 # Served
 A basic website template for a restaurant page.
-The objective was to make a Single Page Application (SPAs) using only the HTML, CSS, and JavaScript.
+The objective was to make a Single Page Application using only the HTML, CSS, and JavaScript.
 With an added challenge to make it mobile responsive.